 Not us!
 Preventing smoke alarms from going off all around Australia, rangehoods regularly save the day when culinary disasters turn black in the blink of an eye.
-They're also good for taking the heat out of steam and fats, drawing it away from the chef's face as they peer into the pots and pans.
+They're also good for taking the heat out of steam and fats.

-If your rangehood has conked out, or you need a new one for your kitchen renovation, never fear, we've got you covered!
-We've done the research and testing, and we can tell you what the options are and how to choose the best rangehood for your kitchen.
+If your rangehood has conked out or you need a new one for your kitchen renovation, we've got you covered.
+We've done the research and testing, so we can help you choose the best rangehood for your kitchen.

 The rangehood range